UBER Iron Condor Strategy

 Frequently asked questions

-A iron condor on UBER is the iron condor strategy applied to UBER (stock).
+- A iron condor on UBER is the iron condor strategy applied to UBER (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With UBER stock trading near $75.36, the strikes shown on this page are snapped to the nearest listed UBER chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With UBER stock at $75.84 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed UBER chain strike and the premiums come straight from that session's bid/ask midpoint.

-The breakeven for the UBER iron condor priced on this page is roughly $70.36 and $80.64 at expiration, derived from end-of-day chain premiums.
+- The breakeven for the UBER iron condor priced on this page is roughly $70.77 and $81.23 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current UBER market-implied 1-standard-deviation expected move is approximately 10.13%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The UBER market-implied 1-standard-deviation expected move in the same options snapshot is approximately 9.02%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.